 Anthropology, the TINA Factor

-There is no alternative (TINA) to anthropology for success in civil services examinations of Centre as well as states.
-For one, the syllabus is small and its revision accordingly take lesser time compared to other subjects.
+There is no alternative (TINA) to anthropology for success in civil services examinations of the Centre as well as states.
+For one, the syllabus is small and its revision accordingly takes lesser time compared to other subjects.
 The time thus saved can be used to strengthen GS and Essay.
 In 2008 syllabus of almost all subjects was revised upward but Anthropology witnessed a cut of six major topics.
 Besides, Anthropology is the only subject that has consistently maintained above 10% results all through the last decade.
 In nutshell, you too can taste success through this most humanist discipline.
-This, however, is not an invitation to join Sapiens IAS.